urbLexa/Home_Exercise1_IrradTilted/README.md

-# Home_Exercise1_SolarPower
+# Home Exercise 1 - Open Source Energy System Modeling

-Calculation of the solar PV power for a certain area under consideration of various angles
+Little programm that calculates the PV power in [kW] for a certain PV installation in for any location worldwide